 Many users do not understand or it is hard to get the principle of the page templates.
 This article explains how it works and gives more information about page templates usage.

-: A pre-developed page layout in electronic or paper media used to create new pages from the same design, pattern, or style
+Template definition on Wikipedia: A pre-developed page layout in electronic or paper media used to create new pages from the same design, pattern, or style.

 As the definition says, the template is used to ensure that the layout of all documents will be the same.
 In Kentico CMS, the layout is built from web part zones and web parts in Portal Engine templates and from user controls in ASPX templates.